This baby shower is inspired by Mo Willems book, The Pigeon Needs a Bath. You’ll find hand-painted onesies, brunch ideas, a diaper cake, and more.

 Beverages: I kept it simple with pineapple-orange juice and milk in bottles with straws.
 I topped the milk bottles with mini doughnuts.

-You could also set up a tea and coffee station with assorted herbal and breakfast teas and a pot of fresh coffee.
+You could also set up a tea and coffee station with assorted herbal and breakfast teas along with a pot of fresh coffee.

-Mini Muffins and Fresh Fruit: In a two-tiered tray I cut up assorted large muffins to make them bite-sized pieces in the lower tray and in the upper tray I put pineapple, jicama and grapes onto mini skewers.
+Mini Muffins and Fresh Fruit: In a two-tiered tray I cut up assorted large muffins to make them bite-sized pieces in the lower tray.
+In the upper tray, I added pineapple, jicama, and grapes onto mini skewers.